TBS-EACPD/infobase/client/README.md

 2. Install tmux: `brew install tmux`
 3. Make sure you're on the root directory of InfoBase, and run: `npm run infobase_tmux_init`

+Killing tmux sessions:
+- `exit` to exit session
+- `tmux kill-server` will reset by killing all tmux sessions.

 ## Tests

 ### Browser tests